usnistgov/sesame/doc/tutorial/tuto3.rst

 Note that we added the parameter ``amp`` that will allow us to turn on slowly the line defects density of states.

-In this example the drift diffusion Poisson solver does not converge even at zero bias.
-Our procedure to find a good guess is therefore the following:
+In this example we show a procedure to start the drift diffusion Poisson solver with a good guess:

 1. Solve the Poisson equation to get the electrostatic potential of the system with reduced line defects density of states.